cptactionhank/docker-atlassian-jira/README.md

 Travis CI and CircleCI has been configured to build the Dockerfile and run acceptance tests on the Atlassian JIRA Core image to ensure it is working.

-Travis CI has additionally been configured to automatically deploy new version branches when successfully building a new version of Atlassian JIRA in the `master` branch and serves as the base.
-Furthermore an `eap` branch has been setup to automatically build and commit updates to ensure this branch contains the latest version of Atlassian JIRA Early Access Preview.
+Travis CI has additionally been configured to automatically deploy new version branches when successfully building a new version of Atlassian JIRA Core in the `master` branch and serves as the base.
+Furthermore an `eap` branch has been setup to automatically build and commit updates to ensure this branch contains the latest version of Atlassian JIRA Core Early Access Program.

 If you see out of date documentation, lack of tests, etc., you can help out by either
 - creating an issue and opening a discussion, or